simsta1/poc-prefect-containerized/README.md

 ```bash
 docker build . -f <your-Dockerfile> --tag custom-worker-image
 ```
-**Remark:** Make sure that the named tag corresponds with the one given in the `docker-compose.yaml`
+**Remark:** Make sure that the named tag corresponds with the ones given in the `docker-compose.yaml` for each agent.

 ### Build orion UI with
 ```bash